Discipline: Music Composition

 Region: Arlington, MA

-Diesendruck’s important recognition, awards and honors include: the Rome Prize from the American Academy in Rome; Fellow of the Radcliffe Institute of Advanced Study; the Guggenheim Fellowship; a Mellon Post-Doctoral Fellowship in Composition at NYU; the Bunting Fellowship; the Ives Fellowship, Goddard Lieberson Fellowship and the Academy Award from the American Academy of Arts and Letters, as well as grants from Massachusetts and Pennsylvania, Meet the Composer and ASCAP.
-She has been awarded residencies at the leading artist colonies and foundations in the US and Europe: MacDowell, Yaddo, Copland House, Djerassi Foundation, Bellagio Center, Bogliasco Foundation, Camargo Foundation, Virginia Center of the Creative Arts, Ragdale Foundation.
-Currently Diesendruck is on the faculty of the Berklee College of Music.
+Diesendruck’s recognitions, awards, and honors include but are not limited to the Rome Prize, the Academy Award from the American Academy of Arts and Letters, as well as grants from Massachusetts and Pennsylvania, Meet the Composer, and ASCAP.
+Her Fellowships include a Radcliffe Institute of Advanced Study Fellowship, a Guggenheim; a Mellon Post-Doctoral Fellowship in composition at NYU; a Bunting Fellowship; an Ives Fellowship, and a Goddard Lieberson Fellowship.
+She has been awarded residencies in the US and Europe: MacDowell, Yaddo, Copland House, Djerassi Foundation, Bellagio Center, Bogliasco Foundation, Camargo Foundation, Virginia Center of the Creative Arts, and Ragdale Foundation.

 Studios